citrix/citrix-daas-rest-go/citrixorchestration/docs/SiteTestResponseModel.md

 ### NewSiteTestResponseModel

-`func NewSiteTestResponseModel(site SiteTestResponseModelSite, numPassed int32, numWarnings int32, numFailures int32, ) *SiteTestResponseModel`
+`func NewSiteTestResponseModel(site RefResponseModel, numPassed int32, numWarnings int32, numFailures int32, ) *SiteTestResponseModel`

 NewSiteTestResponseModel instantiates a new SiteTestResponseModel object This constructor will assign default values to properties that have it defined,